GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ## Variable

-Variable is a container for the data which can be assigned using assignment operator `=`.
+Variable is a container for a data which can be assigned using assignment operator `=`.
 There are three different common stages in variable: declaration, definition, and initialization.

 * **Declaration**
   : declaration is declaring existence of the construct of such as variables, functions, objects, and more.
 While declaration also includes specifying which data type the construct is in other languages, this is exception to Python since constructs in this language do not need to be declared with data type.